-Governments are giving ever increasing targets to vehicle recyclers to achieve higher and higher percentages of each vehicle being recycled (for environmental reasons) resulting in more expensive recycling processes.
-Countries such as China are achieving to produce higher amounts of new steel (from raw materials rather than recycling) while finding cheaper methods of production.
+Governments are giving ever increasing targets to vehicle recyclers to achieve higher percentages of each vehicle being recycled (for environmental reasons) resulting in a more expensive recycling process.
+Countries such as China are aiming to produce higher amounts of new steel (from raw materials rather than recycling) while finding cheaper methods of production.
 The growth in the amount of steel used in China is slowing down to a point where they have to export it which floods the steel market of other countries with cost effective new steel.
-Steel producers in countries such as the USA need the governments to introduce higher taxes on steel exports from places like China, so that the prices become in favour of internal trade.
+Steel producers in countries such as the USA need the governments to introduce higher taxes on steel exports from places like China, so that the prices begin to favour internal trade.

 “Domestic scrap prices could potentially benefit from a decrease in steel imports.”

 Above Image: Steel production (per million tonnes) by country in 2007 (Source Wikipedia)

 Click here see the history of crude steel production around the world from 1980 to 2013.

 What If I Need To Scrap My Car Now?